eclipse-archived/ceylon-lang.org/blog/2013-02-21-reification-finally.md

         ...
     }

-A `Category` an object that can "contain" other objects.
+A `Category` is an object that can "contain" other objects.
 Given an object, we can ask if it belongs to the category by calling `contains()`, or using the `in` operator.